-each initial formative test was expected to diminish the relations between prior achievement and summative achievement.
+The corrective instruction provided to mastery students after each initial formative test was expected to diminish the relations between prior achievement and summative achievement.
 This occurred in the fourth and fifth grade groups, where correlations for mastery groups average 38% less than for conventional groups.
 The corrective strategies were not as effective in diminishing the effects of prior achievement in the eighth grade.
 It is likely that the cues used in corrective instruction for the eighth grade mastery students relied too heavily on reading and verbal skills and did not sufficiently adapt the instruction to students who needed other kinds of explanations and practice materials in order to retain and apply the learning acquired during the corrective sessions to the problems presented on the summative test.
 More adaptive approaches were taken for the fourth and fifth grade mastery students by using visuals and manipulatives.

-In general, the studies found lower correlations between prior and summative achievement in the conventional conditions than are usually reported.
-Bloom (1976) examined longitudinal studies and found an average correlation of about +.80 between the two variables.
-Froemel (1980) reports average correlations of +.75 for students in conventional instruction at the end of a six-month study.
-The lower correlations found for conventional groups in the studies reported here are probably due to the brief duration of the studies (e.g., three weeks) and to the selection of subject matter which would be relatively unrelated to the previous work students had encountered in mathematics or social studies.
-Neither the probability nor the cartography units would logically follow the work
+In general, the study found lower correlations between prior and summative achievement in the conventional conditions than are usually reported.
+Bloom (1976) examined longitudinal studies and found an average correlation of about .80 between the two variables.
+Froemel (1980) reports average correlations of .75 for students in conventional instruction at the end of a six-month study.
+The lower correlations found for conventional groups in the study reported here are probably due to the brief duration of the study (e.g., three weeks) and to the selection of subject matter which would be relatively unrelated to the previous work students had encountered in mathematics or social studies.
+Neither the probability nor the cartography units would logically follow the work students had completed before the study began.
+The rationale for selecting unfamiliar topics for the study was discussed in the previous chapter.
+Briefly, the intent was to reduce as much as possible the effects of students' affective responses to mathematics or social studies.